-Develop outreach materials (e.g., ACCG factsheet or summary update)

 Invite guest speakers to increase understanding of issues important to the ACCG; document information from guest presentations.

 Invite other guests (experts, other collaboratives, community leaders, etc.) to particular meetings that may be of interest to those audiences.

-Explore opportunities to continue and expand local socioeconomic benefit in the future (i.e., help with building the capacity of partners, addressing barriers that local contractors face, and further exploring USFS contracting and partnership mechanisms.
-Refer to Sierra Institute 2020 Socioeconomic Report)

 Include work group updates as standard agenda items for monthly General Meetings.